 Instructions

-- Prepare Flax Egg: In a small bowl, combine flaxseed meal with water and whisk.
-Let sit for 10 minutes until gelled.
+- Prepare Flax Egg: Mix flaxseed meal with water.
+Whisk and let gel for 10 minutes.

-- Cream Sugars and Fats: Using a hand mixer, beat vegan butter, peanut butter, coconut sugar, and ¼ cup of cane sugar until smooth and fluffy (about 2 minutes).
+- Cream Sugars and Fats: Beat vegan butter, peanut butter, coconut sugar, and ¼ cup cane sugar until smooth and fluffy (about 2 minutes).

-- Add Flax Egg and Vanilla: Mix in the flax egg and vanilla extract until just combined.
+- Add Flax Egg and Vanilla: Mix in flax gel and vanilla until just combined.

-- Combine Wet and Dry: Gradually fold the dry ingredients into the wet with a spatula, mixing until just incorporated.
-Avoid overmixing for chewy cookies.
+- Combine Wet and Dry: Fold dry into wet with a spatula until no flour pockets remain.
+Avoid overmixing.

-- Chill dough: Cover and refrigerate the dough for at least 1 hour to firm up.
+- Chill Dough: Cover and refrigerate at least 1 hour.

 - Scoop and Roll: Roll dough into tablespoon-sized balls.
-Roll each in remaining ¼ cup cane sugar until coated.
+Coat in remaining ¼ cup cane sugar.

-- Bake: Place dough balls spaced 2 inches apart on baking sheets.
-Bake 9-11 minutes until edges are golden but centers are soft.
+- Bake: Place balls 2 inches apart.
+Bake 9–11 minutes until edges are golden and centers are soft.

-- Add Chocolate Kiss: Promptly press one vegan chocolate kiss into the center of each cookie as soon as they come out of the oven.
+- Add Chocolate Kiss: Press one vegan chocolate piece into each cookie right after baking.

-- Cool: Let cookies cool on the baking sheet for 5 minutes before transferring to a wire rack to cool completely.
+- Cool: Cool on the tray for 5 minutes, then transfer to a wire rack to cool completely.

 Chef’s Notes

-- For a deeper peanut flavor,lightly toast the natural peanut butter before mixing.
+- For a stronger peanut flavor, toast natural peanut butter briefly before mixing.

-- Substitute oat flour with almond flour for a nuttier texture-reduce all-purpose flour by ¼ cup accordingly.
+- Swap oat flour with almond flour for a richer texture.
+Reduce all-purpose flour by ¼ cup if doing so.

-- If dough feels too sticky, chill longer or add a tablespoon of flour incrementally.
+- If dough feels too sticky, chill longer or add 1 tablespoon flour at a time.

-- Make-ahead: Dough can be refrigerated up to 24 hours or frozen for 1 month; thaw before scooping.
+- Make-ahead: refrigerate dough up to 24 hours or freeze up to 1 month.
+Thaw before scooping.

 Serving Suggestions